behrouz-raftari/hotel-profiling/README.md

 #  Which hotel is better for the concept of 'nightlife'?

-This This work seeks to analyze and rank a number of hotels from the nightlife perspective based on the data set provided by --.
+This work seeks to analyze and rank a number of hotels from the nightlife perspective based on the data set provided by --.
 The investigation includes exploratory data analysis, data visualization as well as modelling / insight.